 Parents of junior golfers are often unsure about when kids should move from junior golf clubs into adult clubs.
-In addition it can tricky to choose suitable adult size golf clubs for juniors that are transitioning from kids clubs to adult clubs.
+In addition it can be tricky to choose suitable adult size golf clubs for juniors that are transitioning from kids clubs to adult clubs.

 Overview